Pistons vs. 76ers Player Props Betting Odds

 |3PM

+- He averages 0.5 more rebounds than his over/under on Friday (which is 3.5).

+- Cunningham averages 7.3 assists, 0.8 more than his over/under for Friday.

-- Cunningham, at 2.0 three-pointers made per game, averages 0.5 less than his over/under on Wednesday.
+- Cunningham has made 2.0 three-pointers per game, which is more than his over/under on Friday (1.5).

 Get Cunningham gear at Fanatics!